 (or even more awesome, in this case) as the front.
 These are very awesome and treasured memories.
 Laurie's an amazing artist and a very nice person.

 Sadly, my boycotting of ComicCon also meant not seeing the familiar faces I had come to know and looked forward to seeing each year.
-I don't even know if Laurie even makes the trip down from Canadia for ComicCon anymore.
+I don't even know if Laurie still makes the trip down from Canadia for ComicCon anymore.

 Here are a couple of new doodles I've done: one of the first steam locomotives, The Rocket, Olaf the snowman, and a really not-great Belle sketch.
 My doodle skills are atrophying more and more each day as I fail to pick up a pencil and create anything interesting.